About

 EUROPEAN COLLABORATION

-We have extensive expertise across the fields of material science, computer modelling, nanofabrication and nanoelectronics, as well as organic, radical and atmospheric chemistry.
+Our extensive expertise spanned across the fields of material science, computer modelling, nanofabrication and nanoelectronics, as well as organic, radical and atmospheric chemistry.

-RADICAL has received funding from the European Union’s Horizon 2020 Research and Innovation Programme under grant agreement No 899282.
-It has a total budget of €3.2 million and will run for four years from 1 November 2020.
+RADICAL received funding from the European Union’s Horizon 2020 Research and Innovation Programme under grant agreement No 899282.
+It had a total budget of €3.2 million and ran for four years and 3 months from 1 November 2020 to 31 January 2025.